 Drama

-The Karpman’s Drama Triangle is a trap that once you want to steer clear of.
-It’s a psychological model that maps out dysfunctional interactions between individuals.
-It identifies three main roles: the Victim, the Persecutor, and the Rescuer.
-The drama triangle is infamous for its knack to draw more and more people into its dynamics.
+The Karpman Drama Triangle is a trap you want to steer clear of.
+Three roles: the Victim, the Persecutor, and the Rescuer.
+The triangle keeps pulling more people in.

-This dynamic tends to cycle, with individuals switching roles.
-A Victim might eventually become a Persecutor or Rescuer when situation changes.
+This dynamic cycles.
+Individuals switch roles.
+A Victim might become a Persecutor or Rescuer when the situation changes.

 You cannot continue to victimize someone else just because you yourself were a victim once—there has to be a limit